The Local Government Boundary Commission for England is responsible for administering local government electoral arrangements.

 2018 Parliamentary boundary review

-The next stage of the review has now started and the Boundary Commission has published all representations on its website.
-The Boundary Commission is inviting comments until 27 March 2017.
+The revised proposals for the review are now available for view and comment at the Town Hall and on the Boundary Commission website.
+The Boundary Commission is inviting comments until 11 December 2017.

 Changes outside of reviews